LLNL/shroud/docs/statements.rst

 Combinations of language, type and attributes are used to select a statement entry.

+Statement names which start with a `!` are ignored.

 .. base - must be single name.
           Applied after all of the others mixins as parent of Scope.